Explore a scene

 The scene zooms out to the full extent of the data (you'll be able to return to the previous extent using the slide you captured).
 In the list of layers, a new layer group called 3D Reefs has been added.
 It contains both the artificial and natural reefs layers.

-- At the bottom of the Add Layers pane, click Done.
+- At the bottom of the Browser layers pane, click Done.
 On the list of slides below the scene, click Slide 5 to return to your previous zoom extent.

 - In the list of layers, turn on the 3D Reefs group and both of its layers.